bradleywb426/school-analysis/README.md

 ### School Summary

-- Given the dishonesty is believed to be localized to 9th Graders in Thomas High School, only the scores for that school have been affected by this updated analysis
+Given the dishonesty is believed to be localized to 9th Graders in Thomas High School, only the scores for that school have been affected by this updated analysis.
 - Thomas High School's *Average Math Score* decreased by less than a point
 - Thomas High School's *Average Reading Score* increased by less than a point
   - This increase could be why the *Average Reading Score* remained constant in the district summary